 These children are now facing adversarial removal proceedings opposed by experienced government attorneys, with only about 32% represented by counsel.
 It is highly unlikely that an unrepresented child will prevail in immigration court, even if he or she has a bona fide claim for protection.
 A recent study found that represented children have a 73% success rate in immigration court, as compared to only 15% of unrepresented children.

-To respond justly and humanely to the unprecedented spike in the number of children who made the treacherous journey north in the past few years, Catholic Charities offers free legal immigration services to these children and youth through its Refugee & Immigrant Program.
+To respond justly and humanely to the unprecedented spike in the number of children who made the treacherous journey north in the past few years, Catholic Charities began offering free legal immigration services to these children and youth.